 Mohs surgery is a tissue-sparing surgical technique named after its founder, Frederick Mohs, MD (1910-2002), who developed the procedure at the University of Wisconsin.
 The technique has been refined over the

-Mohs surgery has the highest cure rate of any type of skin cancer treatment; 97-99% for primary tumors and 94% for recurrent tumors.
-The cure rates of other methods are lower: 89.9 % for standard excision; 81-96%9, for destruction, and 91% for radiation.
-This high cure rate leads to fewer recurrences than with any other method.
+Mohs surgery has the highest cure rate of any type of skin cancer treatment: 97-99% for primary tumors and 94% for recurrent tumors.
+The cure rates of other methods are lower: 89.9 % for standard excision, 81-96% for destruction, and 91% for radiation.
+This high cure rate leads to fewer recurrences then any other method.

-Mohs surgery is the standard of care when a tumor is in a cosmetically or functionally sensitive area (head and neck, hands, feet, genitals), is recurrent, has ill-defined margins, or is large (> 2 cm) or aggressive.
+Mohs surgery is the standard of care when a tumor is in a cosmetically or functionally sensitive area (head, neck, face, hands, feet, genitals etc.), is recurrent, has ill-defined margins, or is large (> 2 cm) or aggressive.

 The Mohs surgical procedure microscopically examines 100% of a tumor’s peripheral & deep margin, where traditional vertical sections (“breadloafing”) examine less than 10% of the margin.
 Standard excision takes guesses at where tumor margins are and excises sensitive tissue (3 mm – 5mm in each direction).

 Because Mohs surgery removes one tissue layer at a time, the procedure preserves the maximum amount of healthy tissue, leaves the smallest surgical defect possible, and maximizes the chance of a good aesthetic result.

 Mohs surgeons typically perform removal, pathology and reconstruction functions under local anesthesia in a single outpatient office visit, eliminating the need for expensive operating room time, general anesthesia, multiple hospital visits and multiple specialists.
 An extremely low recurrence rate ensures patients do not incur costs for additional procedures.